 Europe in transition: The future of logistics centers

-Logistics centers are not a key industry, but they are part of our most important key infrastructure in our expanding business location, despite the Corona pandemic .
+Logistics centers are not a key industry, but they are certainly part of our most important key infrastructure for our expanding economic location, despite the Corona pandemic .

-Despite some difficulties at the beginning of the corona pandemic, logistics has so far coped with the crisis well.
-What she didn't have to master: Rapidly increasing transport volumes via e-commerce, as if it were just before Christmas.
-Absorbing delays in just-in-time production, i.e. demand-synchronous production, as well as absorbing supply chain slumps and coordinating them as best as possible.
+Despite some initial difficulties at the start of the Corona pandemic, logistics has so far coped exceptionally well with the crisis.
+It has had to manage a great deal: rapidly increasing transport volumes due to e-commerce, as if it were already Christmas; mitigating delays in just-in-time production, i.e., production synchronized with demand; and absorbing and coordinating the disruption to the supply chain as effectively as possible.

-So it's not just the manufacturing industry that determines the future of logistics centers, but also e-commerce, which presents logisticians with new challenges with its split case picking system.
-Namely, mastering the various picking requirements from automated individual item picking to full pallet picking.
+It is therefore not only the manufacturing sector that determines the future of logistics centers, but also e-commerce, which, with its split-case picking system, presents logistics providers with new challenges.
+These challenges include mastering the diverse picking requirements, from automated single-item picking to full pallet loads.

 Suitable for: